-It also has a section on parking deals here, for the CBD, City fringe, Fortitude Valley, South Bank and Sports and Events, as well as Early Bird deals.
+It also has a section on parking deals, for the CBD, City fringe, Fortitude Valley, South Bank and Sports and Events, as well as Early Bird deals.

 Brisbane City Council Car Parks

-Brisbane City Council has two car parks in the Brisbane CBD — at King George Square and Wickham Terrace.
-Both are multi-level car parks that have extended operating hours throughout the year, including public holidays and some special events.
+Brisbane City Council has two car parks in the Brisbane CBD – King George Square and Wickham Terrace.
+Both are multi-level car parks which have extended operating hours throughout the year, including public holidays and some special events.